KMNitesh/rtg-networks/Graph Theory/Motivation.md

 $$
 where $1^{C_k}$ is an all 1's vector with the same number of elements as the number of vertices in the connected component $C_k$.

-Consider the Lapacian $L^{p+1}$ of a graph with one extra connected component.
+Consider the Laplacian $L^{p+1}$ of a graph with one extra connected component.
 This can be written in the form
 $$
 L^{p+1} =
 \begin{bmatrix}